skylineprof/skyline-atom/README.md

 - PyTorch 1.1.0+
 - Python 3.6+

-Skyline is only supported on Ubuntu 18.04.
+Skyline is currently only supported on Ubuntu 18.04.
 It should also work on other Ubuntu versions that can run Atom and that have Python 3.6+.

 ### Installation